- Peter Scott & Monica Kong

 FOOD is probably one of the best things about Korea, in my very biased, but humble opinion!

-The bold and spicy flavours of Korean cuisine can be a bit intimidating to try for some, but it just takes is an open mind!
-Eating in Korea is quite easy in fact.
-From street food, market stalls, to mall food courts, and upscale restaurants, you can find a variety of good Korean food at every budget.
+The bold and spicy flavours of Korean cuisine can be a bit intimidating to try for some, but all it takes is an open mind!
+From street food, market stalls, to mall food courts, and upscale restaurants, you can find a variety of delicious Korean food at every budget.

 It was challenging to narrow it down, but the following are just a few of our favorites.
 All the dishes were from either BUSAN or JEONJU but you can find them just about anywhere in Korea.